majick/entry/README.md

 ### Paste Comments

-People can anonymously leave comments on pastes through paste comments.
+Users can anonymously leave comments on pastes through paste comments.
 For comments to work, you must enable the `comment` [log event](#logs).
 When a comment is created, a new paste is created in the "comments" group.
 The content of this paste is the content of the comment.
+Users can associate an existing paste that they own to "login" to comments.

 Paste comments are disabled by default.
 They can be enabled by enabling the `comment` log type.

 Paste comments can be disabled on individual pastes if the paste includes `&!lt% disable comments %&gt;`

+### Paste Builder

+Users can build multi-page "pastes" using the paste builder.
+These pages are built using drag-and-drop (desktop only, automatic move on mobile) components, allowing them to build with text, images, buttons and more.
+These pages are highly customizable, from the width of the containing box to the overall theme of the page.

+These pages can be published as normal pastes, and will open rendered when viewed.

+#### Technical

+Pastes built in this way follow a basic "schema" that is detailed in the types used for each node.
+This schema can be viewed [here](https://codeberg.org/hkau/entry/src/branch/master/src/classes/pages/components/builder/schema.tsx).

+The paste builder can be disabled using config `app.enable_builder`.
+It is enabled by default.

 ## Development